Ever wonder why some websites pump out viral post after viral post?

 Take this BuzzFeed headline:

-The power words “cringe” and “horror stories” both elicit emotion (fear, anxiety), and their combination triggers curiosity (“why are these horror stories so cringe-worthy?”).
+The power words “Cringeworthy” and “Poor” both elicit emotion, and their combination triggers curiosity (“Why are these notes so cringeworthy?”).

-If this headline just said “21 Funny Sibling Stories”, you probably wouldn’t be that interested.
-But 21 cringe-worthyhorror stories?
+If this headline just said “14 Funny Sibling Stories”, you probably wouldn’t be that interested.
+But 14 cringeworthy horror stories?
 What entertaining surprises this article must contain!

 Feeling dizzy?
-I hope it’s from excitement, because you now that you know why power words work, and have a few hundred in your arsenal.
-You’re armed with everything you need to turbo-charge your marketing.
+I hope it’s from excitement because now you’re armed with all the power words you need to turbo-charge your marketing, and have a few hundred in your arsenal.

 Now you just need to use them.
-These are the best places for you to use power words on your site:
+Here’s where you can use power words on your site:

 The magazine industry is notorious for their use of power words in headlines.
 Magazines like Elle, OK!
-Magazine, InTouch and Seventeen use power words religiously to entice consumers to pick up their products.
+Magazine, InTouch, GQ, and Seventeen use power words religiously to entice consumers to pick up their products.

 Cosmo has some of the most click-worthy headlines out there:

 Without power words, these headlines would be boring.
-Even removing one of the power words makes the headlines above become instantly less enticing:
+Removing the power words (bolded below) makes the headlines above instantly less enticing:

 Us Weekly uses power words in almost every single headline they publish:

-The words “reveal”, “sneak peek” and “suffers” pique curiosity and trigger an emotional response that act as a magnet for clicks.
+The words “Reveals”, “Sports” and “Show Off” pique curiosity and trigger an emotional response that acts as a magnet for clicks.

-Use power words in your own headlines to make them so irresistible readers can’t help but click.
+Use power words in your headlines to make them so irresistible readers can’t help but click.

 Power words in your subheads capture attention and draw the reader into actually reading the content rather than just scanning over it.

-You have two choices when you’re naming your products.
-You can choose to:
+You have two choices when you’re naming your products:

-Almost all product names fit into these categories.
+Almost all product names fit into these two categories.

 A company that leverages power words wonderfully in their product names is the nail care company OPI.